drugML/drugML-app-backend/README.md

  - Set ```FLASK_APP``` environment variable ```set FLASK_APP=application```
  - Set ```FLASK_ENV``` environment variable ```set FLASK_ENV=development```
  - Start flask application ```flask run```

+# Deprecated
+The following was used when this project was hosted on AWS.

 ## TLS Encryption

 The directories .ebextensions and .platform provide HTTPS security for AWS Elastic Beanstalk Single Instance NGINX webservers.
 They are platform agnostic and can be cut and pasted.